-Our first program modulates PGRN, a regulator of immune activity in the brain with genetic links to multiple neurodegenerative disorders, including FTD, Alzheimer's disease, and Parkinson's disease.
+Our first program modulates progranulin (PGRN), a regulator of immune activity in the brain with genetic links to multiple neurodegenerative disorders, including FTD, Alzheimer's disease, and Parkinson's disease.
 AL001, our first PGRN product candidate in clinical development, is designed to treat FTD, a severe, rapidly progressing neurodegenerative disorder that affects approximately 170,000 individuals in the United States and the European Union alone, with potentially higher prevalence in Asia and Latin America.
 AL001 entered the clinic in the second half of 2018 aimed at treating FTD-GRN.
-AL001 successfully demonstrated proof-of-mechanism in a dose-escalating Phase 1a study in healthy volunteers by showing a statistically significant increase in PGRN levels relative to baseline when compared to pooled placebo in plasma and in CSF in measured cohorts at the pre-specified follow-up time point.
-We plan to advance AL001 into a Phase 1b study with proof-of-mechanism data in FTD-GRN patients expected in the first half of 2019 and a Phase 2 study with proof-of-concept data in FTD-GRN patients expected in the first half of 2020.
+AL001 successfully demonstrated proof-ofmechanism through the first two cohorts in a dose-escalating Phase 1a study in healthy volunteers by showing an increase in PGRN levels in serum.
+We plan to advance AL001 into a Phase 1b study, with proof-of-concept data in FTD-GRN patients expected in the first half of 2020.
 We also intend to include an additional genetic subset of FTD patients (FTD-C9orf72) in 2019.
 Following proof-of-concept data in FTD-GRN patients, we plan to expand to additional FTD subpopulations.
 We are also advancing a second PGRN product candidate, AL101, which is expected to have utility in a broader set of indications, such as Alzheimer's disease and Parkinson's disease.
 We own worldwide rights to AL001 and AL101.

 Our next development programs focus on modulating check-point receptors on the brain's immune cells, Triggering Receptor Expressed on Myeloid cells 2 (TREM2) and sialic acid binding Ig-like lectin 3 (SIGLEC 3), with strong genetic links to Alzheimer's disease.
 We are advancing AL002 and AL003 for the treatment of Alzheimer's disease.
 In the second half of 2018, we advanced AL002, a product candidate for Alzheimer's disease, into clinical studies initiating a dose escalation Phase 1 study in healthy volunteers.
 We plan to advance AL003 into clinical studies for the treatment of Alzheimer's disease in the first half of 2019.
 We have partnered with AbbVie Biotechnology, Ltd. (AbbVie), a leader in neuroscience drug development, for the global development and potential commercialization of AL002 and AL003.
 We are responsible for execution of the Phase 1 and Phase 2 studies.
-Following AbbVie's exercise of its option, Alector and AbbVie will share the development costs and will split global profits after marketing approval.
-However, following AbbVie's option exercise for a program, we may opt out of sharing in development costs and profits or losses from that program and instead receive a tiered royalty on sales of products from that program.
-As part of this partnership, we received \$205.0 million in upfront payments, \$20.0 million from the sale of shares of our preferred stock and are eligible for up to an additional \$985.6 million in option exercise and milestone payments and a global profit share with AbbVie upon commercialization.
+If AbbVie exercises its option for a program, AbbVie will be responsible for executing certain development activities and global commercialization of AL002 and AL003.
+As part of this partnership, we received \$205.0 million in upfront payments, \$20.0 million from the sale of shares of our preferred stock and are eligible for up to an additional \$985.6 million in option exercise and milestone payments and a global profit share upon commercialization.